Aladin147/Coda_Lite/docs/elevenlabs_tts_setup.md

 # ElevenLabs TTS Integration for Coda

 This document describes how to set up and use the ElevenLabs Text-to-Speech (TTS) integration for Coda.
+ElevenLabs TTS is now fully integrated into Coda's TTS factory system as of v0.1.0.

 ## Overview